-There are 4 main instruments you will find in every orchestra: a violin, viola, cello, and bass.
-There are a few noticeable differences between these string instruments, but they also have a lot of similarities and recognizable features in common.
-Each is made of the same type of wood, all make a sound when a bow is draws against the strings, and they have tuning pegs along with a decorative head.
+There are four main instruments you'll find in an orchestra strings section: the violin, viola, cello and bass.
+There are a few noticeable differences, especially in size, but they also have a lot of recognizable features in common.
+Each is made of the same type of wood, resonate when a bow is drawn against the strings, and have tuning pegs along a decorative head.
 Whether you are looking for the perfect instrument for your student to begin or hoping to widen your understanding of the string family, these instruments deserve special attention on their own.
-Let’s take a look at what they’ve got to offer!

-Basses, otherwise known as a Double Bass or an Upright Bass, is the Barry White of the strings family.
-Like the name implies, the bass has the lowest range and is used for harmony in almost every orchestra.
+Basses, otherwise known as a Double Bass or an Upright Bass, have the lowest range and are used for harmony in almost every orchestra.
 A bass can be played by plucking the strings or with a bow like other string instruments.
 It's tuned like an electric bass guitar, so the crossover possibilities are endless.
 Keep in mind, you'll need a stool to play it as it's over 6 feet tall!